A genuine test for hyperuniformity: A central limit theorem

-where we have used that $K(y,x)=\overline{K(x,y)}$.
-The existence of $\eta$ is a non-trivial issue, and it can only be guaranteed for specific values of $\alpha$ and some additional requirements for $K$; see \cite{CamDec10,LMR15}.
+using the symmetry $K(y,x)=\overline{K(x,y)}$.
+Note that $\alpha$ has a different meaning than in equation \eqref{skparabola}.
+We hope that this usage of well-established notation will not cause any confusion.
+When $\alpha=-1$, the process $\eta$ is called {\em determinantal}.
+The existence of $\eta$ is a non-trivial matter and can be guaranteed only for specific values of $\alpha$ (including $\alpha=-1$) and under additional conditions on the kernel $K$; see \cite{ShiraiTakahashi03,CamDec10,LMR15}.
 Under our assumptions, the correlation functions \eqref{edet} determine the distribution of $\eta$.
-If we additionally suppose $\eta$ to be stationary, then $K(x,x)$ does not depend on $x\in\R^d$ (almost everywhere w.r.t.\ Lebesgue measure), and it equals the intensity $\gamma$ of $\eta$.
-Moreover, since $\rho_2(x,y)=\rho_2(0,y-x)=\rho_2(0,x-y)$, \eqref{e2087} implies